jenhuls/flow-css/README.md

 # CSS Styleguide

-> A proposal for structuring CSS in larger web projects
+> A proposal for structuring CSS in web projects.

 There are bunch of various CSS guidelines, methodologies and blueprints are available on the internet.
 I did research (briefly) on numbers of leading projects before come down to draft this document.

-Here's a list of a few of main existing guidelines that I looked into:
+Here’s a list of a few of main existing guidelines which I looked into:

 * Object-Oriented CSS (OOCSS)
 * BEM - Block, Element, Modifier